Where to go on holiday in August

 For a perfect summer beside the sea in Cornwall, check out the impressive range of accommodation options at Tregenna Castle Hotel in the trendy resort of St Ives.
 Or you could nip across to the white sand beaches and palm trees (yes, really) on the Scilly Isles.

-Our recommended UK hotels include Gilpin Lodge in the Lake District, Lucknam Park Hotel & Spa near Bath, the Old Swan & Minster Mill in the Cotswolds and Pentre Mawr Country House in the majestic North Wales countryside.
+Our recommended UK hotels include Gilpin Lodge in the Lake District, Lucknam Park Hotel & Spa near Bath and Pentre Mawr Country House in the majestic North Wales countryside.
 For families we suggest Sands Resort in North Cornwall.
 Foodies will love Whatley Manor in the Cotswolds – it has a two-Michelin star restaurant and a superb spa.

 Need a quick escape?
 From London you are within easy reach of Maison Talbooth in Constable Country.